devbret/online-opsec/README.md

 * **[TweetDeck](https://tweetdeck.twitter.com/)** - "*...for real-time tracking, organizing, and engagement.
 Reach your audiences and discover the best of Twitter.*"

 ### VPNs
+A VPN or Virtual Private Network (according to [Wikipedia](https://en.wikipedia.org/wiki/Virtual_private_network)) allows a user to, "*...send and receive data across shared or public networks as if their computing devices were directly connected to the private network.*"

 * **[AirVPN](https://airvpn.org/)** - "*...based on OpenVPN and operated by activists and hacktivists in defence of net neutrality, privacy and against censorship.*" (Recommended)
 * **[Mullvad VPN](https://mullvad.net/)** - "*Privacy is a universasl right[.]*"
 * **[Private Internet Access](https://www.privateinternetaccess.com/)** - "*...is the leading VPN Service provider specializing in secure, encrypted VPN tunnels which create several layers of privacy and security providing you safety on the internet.*"
 * **[ProtonVPN](https://protonvpn.com/)** - "*...is designed with security as the main focus, drawing upon the lessons we have learned from working with journalists and activists in the field.*"

 ## Conclusion
 There are a healthy number of reliable techniques and dozens of powerful tools available to the averge person for staying safe, private and informed while Online.
-This document brings the best of them to you.
+This document brings the best of them to you; the "tools most fit for the average person".

 Over the coming weeks, the information and resources found herein will continue to grow; ideally becoming a first class resource for those interested in the serious topic of personal Online OpSec.
 Many thanks to those who have already suggested improvements to this project.